-How To Prepare for the GMAT - A Data-Backed Guide to Test Prep Resources
+How To Study for the GMAT - A Data-Backed Guide to Test Prep Resources

 For many years, the best data available on GMAT preparation stemmed from anecdotal reports posted online in forums like Reddit and GMAT Club.
 That’s because nobody had ever conducted a systematic analysis evaluating GMAT preparation options among a sample large enough to be statistically robust.